 - Number of vacancy for this exam

 The State Council Entrance Test Cell of Maharashtra holds the counselling process for the MH CET LAW.
 It is done through the Centralized Admission Process (CAP).
 The candidates who clear the examination will be allowed to attend the MH CET LAW 2020 counselling on 6th June 2020, as per the original schedule.
 The dates can be changed and will be notified on this page.

 MH CET Law Allotment: If the cut-off is clear by the candidates they can register themselves for the counselling.
 Seat allotment process takes place through online mode by means of Centralised Admission Process (CAP).

-- Marking Preferred colleges: Candidates who are applying for online counselling process can choose between Freeze and Float options to mark preferred colleges.
+Marking Preferred Colleges: Candidates who are applying for the online counselling process can choose between Freeze and Float options to mark preferred colleges.
 By paying the counselling registration fees candidates can register themselves for the counselling process.

 Preferred Colleges: Participating candidates are advised to use Freeze and Float options to mark preferred colleges.